 West Highland is easily one of Denver’s most in-demand neighborhoods.
 For such a small area (about 1 square mile), it is bursting with things to do.
 Enjoy Denver’s 300+ days of sunshine by strolling down 32nd Ave or Tennyson Street.
 Here you can window shop, pop into vibrant restaurants, or sneak in that midday caffeine break at a locally owned coffee shop.
 Exploring West Highland’s independently owned boutiques, bookstores, spas, and coffee shops is a colorful adventure that will never get old.

-West Highland is a very dog friendly area (even for Denver).
+The West Highland neighborhood is a very dog-friendly area (even for Denver).
 Most shops, patios, and homes are pet-friendly.
 Plus, the sidewalks and plentiful green space make it easy for pups to get in their exercise.
-Residential options are vast and varied: From Victorion masterpieces and 1920s bungalows to ultra-modern town homes and brand new apartment complexes.
-If you enjoy this neighborhood, but want to be closer to downtown, check out neighboring LoHi.
+Residential options are vast and varied: From Victorian masterpieces and 1920s bungalows to ultra-modern townhomes and brand new apartment complexes.
+If you enjoy this neighborhood but want to be closer to downtown, check out neighboring LoHi.

 Hogshead Brewery (cask English ales), Burrito Giant, Matador (delicious street-style tacos), Mondo Vino (interesting wine selection and dog friendly), walking the labyrinth in the old Elitch’s carousel house, shows at the old Elitch’s theater.

 Even though this is an “urban” area, it is very much its own little community.
 Wander this neighborhood, and you’ll find endless hidden gems: a new go-to place to buy bread, a beautifully restored 100-year-old house, or a perfectly manicured garden.
 With such a strong community feel and a distinct central avenue of shops, it’s easy to forget you’re so close to the bustle of the CBD.